JamJar00/JamJar00.github.io/_posts/2022-08-31-configuration-builders-in-darkrift.md

 ---
 layout: post
-title:  "Configuration Builders in DarkRift"
+title: Configuration Builders in DarkRift
-tags: DarkRift
+tags: darkrift
 ---

 I think most people know that you can host a DarkRift server within your own .NET application fairly easily.
 There's essentially three steps to it: